 Walking into a carrier negotiation without data is a surefire way to leave money on the table.
-Carriers have all the pricing information; you only have your own history.
-This information gap puts you at a distinct disadvantage, making it difficult to push back on annual rate increases or secure more favorable terms.
-LTL rate benchmarking levels the playing field.
+Carriers hold all the pricing cards, leaving you with only your own shipping history.
+This information gap puts you at a serious disadvantage, making it tough to push back on annual rate increases or secure better terms.
+LTL rate benchmarking completely levels the playing field.
 By arming you with objective, market-based data, it changes the entire dynamic of the conversation.
-Instead of asking for a better deal, you can build a data-driven case for one.
-This article explains how to use benchmarking to strengthen your negotiating position and achieve better contract outcomes.
+Instead of just asking for a better deal, you can build a data-driven case for one and walk away with a stronger contract.

 Key Takeaways